With the introduction of the new Angular-based portal, the user interface of One Identity Manager is undergoing a fundamental change.

 The new One Identity Angular Portal replaces the previous web portal as the strategic interface for One Identity Manager.

 With the introduction of the Angular-based front end, One Identity aims to modernize the user interface from a technical standpoint and make it easier to maintain in the long term.
+The new architecture is based on the latest web technologies and enables improved performance, clearer user guidance, and more flexible future development of the platform.

-At the same time, however, the transition to the new One Identity Angular Portal means that many existing customizations cannot be automatically carried over.
-Organizations with custom-extended portal interfaces or customized workflows must therefore determine which extensions will continue to function and which will need to be adapted or reimplemented during the migration.
+At the same time, the transition to the new One Identity Angular Portal means that many existing customizations cannot be automatically carried over.
+Organizations with custom-extended portal interfaces or customized workflows must determine which extensions will continue to function and which will need to be adapted or reimplemented during the migration.

 Common Challenges in Angular Migration